« Go Back

 Overseas work placements are available.

 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.

 Residential accommodation is based at Broomfield Hall Campus.
 It is single occupancy with a daily meal allowance included in the fees.
 For further information about our 'outstanding' Ofsted-rated accommodation provision, please contact email@example.com.

 What can I do after this course?

 On successful completion, the course provides an excellent platform for progression to programmes such as the:

 Level 3 Subsidiary Diploma in Public Services

-You may also wish to seek voluntary or paid employment in the Public Services or security industry as a door supervisor, CCTV operator or security guard - or you could apply for the special constabulary or reservist forces.
+You may also wish to seek voluntary or paid employment in the Public Services or security industry or you could apply for the special constabulary or reservist forces.
 You do not, of course, have to enter the Public Services as the skills gained on this course are transferable to a wider range of job areas.

 Did you find the course information on this page useful?